 Mosquitos are a nuisance.
 With their annoying buzzing sound and relentless search for blood, they can make your life, both indoors and outdoors, uncomfortable.
 Taking simple precautions can prevent a mosquito infestation.

 Follow these tips to repel, control and prevent future mosquito problems.

 How to Kill and Repel Mosquitos

 Mosquito controls can be used to treat your yard and are an effective way of preventing a mosquito infestation.
 Use them to kill mosquitos in landscape beds and around the perimeter of your home.
-Spray your mosquito control on tree hollows, thick brush and other areas mosquitoes hide.
+Spray your mosquito control on tree hollows, thick brush and other areas mosquitos hide.